How can I determine if my business qualifies to enroll employees in Vermont Health Connect qualified health plans?

 For the 47% of Vermont small businesses that offer insurance, the keep-drop question is a critical one.
 Unfortunately, there is not a one-size-fits-all answer.
 The State cannot determine what is best for your business and your employees.
 Vermont Health Connect offers tools such as the Small Employer Estimator to help you decide whether to renew group coverage.
 If you decide to renew, these tools – along with certified Navigators and registered brokers – can help you determine which plans to renew and how to do it.
 Visit Vermont Health Connect’s website for more information.

-If you are among the 53% of Vermont small businesses that don’t offer insurance, you are able to use these same tools to decide whether to start offering employer sponsored insurance through the Exchange.
+If you are among the 53% of Vermont small businesses that don’t offer insurance, you are able to use these same tools to decide whether to start offering employer sponsored insurance.

 What other questions should I ask as I decide whether to keep or drop coverage?